-

 - Avoid using load balancers without High Availability (HA) mode. | ||

-- TCP/TLS load balancers often do not account for the load on individual connections and may favor one instance over others.
+- TCP/TLS load balancers may not account for the load on individual connections and might favor one instance over others.
 Ensure all members in a resource pool are vertically scaled to handle the full workload. | ||

 |